Secure attachment: Characteristics of securely attached children

-Characteristics in Parents of Securely Attached Children
+Characteristics in parents of securely attached children

 Co-parenting behaviors can effect the ability of a child to form secure attachment.
 Supportive collaborative parenting styles were found to foster secure attachment in children not only with their parents but also their peers.
 Supportive collaborative parenting was found when maternal and paternal behaviors and attitude were united and consisted with each other.

 There are believed to be two components of secure attachment theory, one of those being a secure base.
 A secure base must give enough room to explore while still offering a safe haven to return to in distress with a strong attachment figure being the "secure base" in which a child will feel comfortable returning to.
 The second component of the secure attachment theory are internal working models.
 IWMs are the cognitive mental structures or schemas that determine how a child perceives the parenting they perceive.
 IWMs are important because as a child grows older, they tend to rely on IWMs rather than an actual parental figure to guide them.
 Children begin to perceive the parenting they revise as early as 12 months old.
 Securely attached children often develop IWMs of available care.
 Characteristics of parents who have secure attachment should create a feeling of closeness and supportiveness to support both the secure base theory and the IWM theory.

 When focusing on how to promote secure attachment, it is important for parents to consider what may lead to other more negative forms of attachment.
 For example, anxious attachment in children was found to be the result of over-autonomy practices over their children.
 Avoidant attachment in children was found to be the result of parents restricting children's autonomy.

+Secure attachment beyond childhood

+Primary research focuses secure attachment on the relationship between caregiver and child, but additional findings have determined that attachment continues to impact relationships into adulthood.
+Those with secure attachment has a sense of safety in their connections, having the ability to provide and receive support from others.
+When faced with conflict, those with secure attachment style are able to handle it with clear communication, processing their emotions in a grounded way while maintaining an openness for their partner's feelings as well.
+Securely attached people are associated with being able to regulate their emotions in a healthy and effective way, contributing to overall relationship wellbeing.